mx1001/hardops_manual/docs/faq.md

 ### FAQs / SFQs

+# How is HOPS / Boxcutter progressing for Blender 2.8?

+As of now 2.8 isn't ready for porting.
+When the program is stabilized and the new python is added we can do that.

+At this time they discourage add-on development until the new API is in.

+We will be porting it when the time comes.
+So it's just a matter of time.

+___

 # What is the difference between [Hard Ops](https://gumroad.com/l/hardops/) and [Boxcutter](https://gumroad.com/l/BoxCutter)?

 Hard Ops is a toolkit containing many tools for various tasks ranging from viewport adjustment, rendering, helpers and symmetrization and not to mention sharpening.